SAP-samples/btp-aws1-opensap/Week 2/Unit 2.4/README.md

     ![Alt text](./images/SBPA_67_1.jpg)

 14. Drag and drop the "Create record" to the logic canvas and connect it at the end, after the Business Partner is created and the attachment is uploaded.
+Connect this to Dialog for Success and Failure as shown below.

     ![Alt text](./images/SBPA_68.png)
     ![Alt text](./images/workflowcall_logic.png)